ctrl-a-d/gibdrop/README.md

 - `.gibdrop_venv` is created automatically if needed and can be safely deleted if you want to reset the environment.
 - The drop streamer patcher is only for Rust Twitch drops.
 - **Important Note**: Due to how the patched script loads streamers, per-streamer settings (like in `example.py`) are not supported.
 All streamers will use the global settings from your `run.py` configuration.
-- For full miner functionality, see the [main project](https://github.com/rdavydov/Twitch-Channel-Points-Miner-v2).
-- The Dockerfile (`Dockerfile.patched`) is created automatically if missing, and always uses the correct base image and dependencies for patched/miner workflows.
-- All Docker build/run logic is handled by gibdrop.
-- The `gibdrop_dockermgr.py` file is only needed if you use the Docker workflow (it is called automatically by gibdrop; you never need to run it yourself).
-- **The Docker workflow only works on Linux.
-It will not work on Windows.**
-- **gibdrop is an add-on/patcher for the main miner project, not a replacement.**
 - **To prioritize drops over streaks:** Edit your `run.py` and comment out the `PRIORITY.STREAKS` line.
 This ensures the miner focuses on drop farming first.